lawsie/guizero/docs-src/docs/alerts.md

 # Pop-ups

-Pop-up windows which can be used to interupt the user by asking question or providing information.
+Pop-up windows which can be used to interrupt the user by asking question or providing information.

 ![Alert popup](images/alert_info_windows.png)